-32 children joined Stramongate's Reception class in September 2022, which is below the targeted 45.
-Governing Board and Senior Management investigations suggest that all families who visit Stramongate are impressed and apply for a places, however, the birth rate in the school catchment area is low with just 41 children eligible for a Reception 2022 start born within the school catchment area.
+33 children joined Stramongate's Reception class in September 2023.
+Governing Board and Senior Management investigations suggest that all families who visit Stramongate are impressed and apply for a place, however, the Office for National Statistics birth rate in the school catchment area is low with just 42 children eligible for a Reception 2023 start born within the school catchment area.